kite-sdk/kite/cdk-morphlines/cdk-morphlines-core/README.md

 # CDK - Morphlines Core

-This module contains the morphline compiler, runtime and standard library of commands that higher level modules such as `cdk-morphlines-avro` and `cdk-morphlines-tika` depend on.
+This module contains the Cloudera Morphline compiler, runtime and standard library of commands that higher level modules such as `cdk-morphlines-avro` and `cdk-morphlines-tika` depend on.

 Includes commands for flexible log file analysis, single-line records, multi-line records,